-The Powers of the Kaiser
+The Constitutional Position of the Kaiser

 Kaisers generally reign for three months at most.
-This brings constant change to the government, and is justified in fantasy terms by the fact that three real-world months corresponds to over 90 years on Micras.
+This brings constant change to the government, and is justified in fantasy terms by the fact that three real-world months corresponds to over 90 ASC years on Micras.

 A short-lived tradition started by Mors IV saw Kaisers attaching an additional epithet to their name after their reign, based on what they believed was the most significant contribution in their reign.
 The epithets and their significances are as follows: